Austria to Spain – Part 4: Spain

 Left the Bell Tower, right the Defensive Tower

-Not far from the monastery are the well preserved remains of a medival village and its church:
+Not far from the monastery were the well preserved remains of a medieval village and its church:

-We spend a long time on this mountain and after a late lunch we leave and drive south.
-Our stop for the night is at the free caravan parking in Vilafranca in the Penedès area south west of Barcelona.
+We spent a long time on this mountain and after a late lunch we finally left and drove south.
+Our stop for the night was at the free caravan parking in Vilafranca in the Penedès area south west of Barcelona.
 They make great cava and wine there and Vilafranca is a nice town.
 (41.339595, 1.690599)

-The next morning we find a very good route along the coast, past Peñiscola into the Sierra d’Irta, where we stop at the Camping Ribamar directly in the National Park.
-The camping is very beautiful, the location fantastic: surounded by forest, close to the coast.
+The next morning we found a very good route along the coast, past Peñiscola into the Sierra d’Irta, where we stopped at the Camping Ribamar, directly in the National Park.
+The camping is very beautiful, the location fantastic: surrounded by forest, but close to the coast.

 Camping Ribamar

-We take a long walk along the coast from one beach to the next and are nearly alone.
-On the way back we accidently walk past our camping but finally we notice and turn around.
-We spend a relaxed evening at the camping.
+We took a long walk along the coast from one beach to the next and were nearly alone.
+On the way back, we accidentally walked past our camping but finally we noticed and turned around.
+We spent a relaxed evening at the camping.

 Coast at the Sierra d’Irta

-The next morning we enjoy our breakfast with freshly baked croissants which we had ordered and than reluctantly start to get ready for our last part of the journey before we arrive back home.
+The next morning we enjoyed our breakfast with freshly baked croissants, which we had ordered, and then reluctantly started to get ready for our last part of the journey before we will arrive back home.

-The trip ends with a car wash in our home town:
+The trip ended with a car wash in our home town:

 Conclusion: